ElectricGrill

 Best Value

-The Weber Lumin Standard at $349 is the best value pick in this range for buyers who want Weber build quality over the Ninja feature set.
-At $349 it is $400 under budget, leaves plenty of room for accessories, and delivers the single most durable electric grill experience currently available.
+The Weber Lumin Standard is the best value pick in this range for buyers who want Weber build quality over the Ninja feature set. it is $400 under budget, leaves plenty of room for accessories, and delivers the single most durable electric grill experience currently available.
 600F searing heat, 242 square inch porcelain-enameled grate, smoke infusion capability, and Weber's renowned 10-15+ year typical lifespan.
 The tradeoff versus Ninja: no Bluetooth, no dual probes, no 7-in-1 versatility.
 What you gain: a grill that will still be working long after the Ninja has cycled through 2-3 replacements.
 For buyers who resent paying for tech features they will not use, this is the right pick.

 Families wanting full-size electric grilling with searing capability